MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## Can I still use the preview app?

 The preview period has ended.
-Existing preview app customers have until March 2019 to upgrade to a paid subscription.
+Existing preview app customers had until March 2019 to upgrade to a paid subscription.

 ## What are the technical requirements for installing Remote Assist?